 The balayage method is so popular because it looks great on every hair color.
-Because of the exact placement of the highlights, balayage has a way of brightening and contouring the face.
+Because of the exact placement of our foils, the highlights have a way of brightening and contouring the face.
 It is low maintenance, meaning fewer visits to the salon for a hair color service.
-Plus, balayage is not just for blondes!
+Plus, foilayage is not just for blondes!
 It can look sensational with all hair colors including bright fashion shades and pastel colors.

 Traditional highlights are created by selecting pieces of hair, covering it with lightener from root to tip, and wrapping in foil, resulting in brighter, noticeable pieces of color.
 Wrapping hair in foil keeps the lightener from drying too quickly, because once dry, the lightener stops working.
-Balayage may use sheets of plastic to or foil for the same reason.
-Balayage highlights are more about the placement.
-Balayage highlights are applied from midway to the tip, whereas foil highlights go from root to tip.
+Foilayage highlights are applied from midway to the tip, whereas foil highlights go from root to tip.

 Instead of lightening up your hair with sweeping highlights, a reverse foilayage adds darker strands for sweeping dimension.
 If you're looking for a bright blonde alternative, reverse foilayage will re-introduce contrast and depth into blonde or lightened hair.